-The Working Time Regulations were implemented to protect the health and safety of employees, putting a limit on the number of hours that workers can work each week.
+The Working Time Regulations protect the health and safety of employees, putting a limit on the number of hours that workers can work each week.

-The Regulations provide employees with rights to paid annual leave and to rest breaks, amongst other things.
-The Regulations also state that a worker should not work for more than 48 hours per week.
+The Regulations provide employees with rights to paid annual leave, rest breaks, and state that a worker should not work for more than 48 hours per week.
 However, an employee can choose to opt out of the 48 hour working week and work longer hours.

 - Employers’ duties